Home » Know how

 1) You are required to download, print, and fill out a Schengen Visa application (Short Stay).
 Bring it to the Consulate but sign it only when asked by the consular officer.
 Click here to fill out and download the form.
 See below for a few information on how to fill out the form.

 2) You must pay a visa fee.
 The visa fee is payable by money order only.
 Make the money order or cashier check payable to: Consulate General of Italy.
 Please click here for the exact amount of the fee.
+Be sure to pay the exact amount; the Consulate will not accept money orders or checks for larger or smaller amounts.

 3) Bring to the Consulate your passport, American visa, and form I-20.
 Bring also a photocopy of the three documents.